 Spring in any city in Japan means you should definitely check out the cherry blossoms.
 One of the best places to do this isn’t a temple or shrine, but a simple walkway near Tsurugaoka Hachimangu Shrine.
 Walking south out of the temple, you will see a raised path lined with cherry blossom trees and a huge torii gate.
 Make sure to take a walk through here in the evening, as they light up the trees and the path becomes a magical and romantic night walking spot.

-Hokokuji Temple is well-known as the “bamboo temple,” famous for the small bamboo grove behind the main structure.
+Hokokuji Temple is well-known as Kamakura's bamboo temple, famous for the small bamboo grove behind the main structure.
 If you have never been to a bamboo grove, you are in for a real treat.
 Stop and let the sounds of the bamboo clacking together in the wind give you a calming and peaceful experience.
 In the spring, the forest is filled with new bamboo shoots sprouting from the ground, giving a feeling of renewal to the place.
-While you are there, make sure to try the matcha in the tea house while viewing the bamboo grove.
+Two options are available for admission, and I highly recommend the one that includes a cup of freshly made matcha tea you can enjoy while viewing the bamboo grove.

 -